57blocks/website-article/articles/Blockchain Encryption Technology/README.md

 ## Introduction

 Blockchain technology, as a decentralized distributed ledger technology, is rapidly transforming multiple sectors, including finance, supply chain management, and smart contracts.
 At the core of blockchain, security is of paramount importance, and cryptographic techniques are the foundation for ensuring this security.
 This article will explore the primary cryptographic techniques used in blockchain, including hash functions, digital signatures, symmetric encryption, and asymmetric encryption.
-Additionally, it will introduce some advanced cryptographic techniques, such as zero-knowledge proofs and homomorphic encryption.

 ## Common Types of Data Encryption